wazuh/wazuh-documentation/source/cloud-service/getting-started/sign-up.rst

 .. meta::
   :description: Learn about signing up for a trial.

-To experience the benefits of Wazuh Cloud Service, start by signing up for a Trial
+To experience the benefits of Wazuh Cloud Service, start by signing up for a Trial:

 1. Sign up on `Wazuh Cloud Console <https://console.cloud.wazuh.com/>`_.